Master of Arts in Teaching, Spanish Certification (P-12)

 Graduate Academic Services Center

 - Present a transcript evaluation by the College of Education’s Director of the Graduate Academic Services Center, and completion of a specified prerequisite content course work.
-More information about the transcript evaluation process.
+More about required prerequisite content coursework requirements and the transcript evaluation process.

 - Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.